Halo 2 Editing Kit (2021)

 - Some speedups for BSP Havok representation.
 Loading times should be a bit faster.

-- Set minimum height and minimum width for game view window in Sapien to avoid bad values being saved to registry.
+- Set minimum height and minimum width for game view window to avoid bad values being saved to registry.
 Solves render_cameras assert on startup.
 Users who are currently experiencing this issue should delete their registry keys and update to latest.

 - Tools are not stripped down, you can create models, animations, different types of textures, sounds and more!